Unto the Fourth Generation

 "Unto the Fourth Generation" is a fantasy short story by Isaac Asimov.
 It first appeared in the April 1959 issue of The Magazine of Fantasy and Science Fiction (F&SF) and has been reprinted in the collections Nightfall and Other Stories (1969) and The Best Science Fiction of Isaac Asimov (1986).
-It is Asimov's most explicitly Jewish story.
+It is Asimov's only Jewish story.

 Plot summary

 The story concerns Samuel Marten, an anxious 23-year-old junior executive on his way to meet with a potential customer.
 When Marten sees a passing truck that says Lewkowitz and Sons, Wholesale Clothiers, he unconsciously turns the name into Levkovich, then finds himself wondering why.
 Every time he sees some version of the name, he becomes more distracted.
 Marten's business meeting goes badly, and afterwards he wanders the streets of New York City, following a trail of Lefkowitzes, Lefkowiczes and Levkowitzes.
 He arrives in Central Park, where an old man in outdated clothing is sitting on a park bench.

 The old man is Phinehas Levkovich.
-Levkovich is on his deathbed, decades earlier in Czarist Russia.
-His wife and sons have died, his daughter Leah has emigrated to America, and he is alone.
+Levkovich is on his deathbed, having been born decades earlier in Czarist Russia.
+His wife and sons have died, his daughter Leah emigrated to America, and he is alone.
 He has prayed for a chance to meet a son of Leah's line, and his prayer has been granted.
 Phinehas is Marten's great-great-grandfather; Marten is Leah's daughter's daughter's son, the first son to be born to her family.
 Marten asks for his great-great-grandfather's blessing, and the old man gives it, then adds, "I go now to my fathers in peace, my son."

 Time snaps back two hours.
 Marten is on his way to his business meeting, and he finds himself free of anxiety, for he somehow knows that all will be well with him.